drue/King-James/README.md

 History
 -------

 This code is based on a project I started in 2001.
-In 2012 the code is being overhauled in a major way to build a new device.
+In 2012 the code was overhauled in a major way to build a new device.

-The original device was a PC-104 SBC with a 266mHz Pentium-MMX, 4x20 serial LCD + keypad, PC-104>PCI adapter, a SPDIF/AES sound card, hard drive, and power supply.
-When the PDAUDIO-CF was released I switched to that.
-I used that recorder for a few years but eventually I switched to a commercial handheld because it was much smaller and lighter.
+The original device was a PC-104 SBC with a 266mHz Pentium-MMX, 4x20 serial LCD + keypad, PC-104>PCI adapter, a PDAUDIO-CF card, hard drive, and power supply.

-Now with SBCs like Raspberry-Pi and BeagleBone, I can make a recorder that is better than commercial units for my purposes.

 Status

+* 2013-10-2 - custom BuildRoot for creating a small and fast booting image.
+Boot time still needs optimization but it is much smaller and faster than Raspbian.

 * 2014-04-20 - updating for Raspberry Pi with Wolfson card